TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 LA124's route through Harrisonburg is not completely clear since LA8 was routed onto a new bridge.

-The northern segment of LA486 is (mostly) unsigned.
+The northern segment of LA486 is (mostly) unsigned, so it has not been included in the file.

 The western end of LA611-1 is unclear.